 Online the account looked normal.
 No alerts, no weird charges.
 Of course, it’s Saturday.
 It is a social, humanist law that all things bad, like water heaters leaking or the furnace breaking will occur on a weekend.
-However, I did find the number for a Saturday-credit-card-lost-stolen-or-potential-fraud call and dialed.
+However, I did find a number for a Saturday-credit-card-lost-stolen-or-potential-fraud call and dialed.

 Actually, the reason I called then, hoping initially that this denial thing was a fluke and everything would fix itself, was because there was also a recurring charge to Dis-V.com blah blah blah that I didn’t recognize and had no recollection of, for $39.99 a month.
+Time to dispute.

 The nice customer service person to assisted me told me the only way I could stop this was to get a new card and number.
 Not the best solution but I was willing, having read on the Internet that this payee could be fraudulent.
 But no, wait, she said, let me check on something.

-“This card has been blocked by the Security People [for my credit union],” she told me when she came back on.
+“This card has been blocked by the Security People [for my credit union],” she told me when I came back on.
 (She didn’t use the term “Security People” but I can’t remember what they are called.)
 Fraudulent activity, she advised, and sent me to their department.

-After roughly 7 minutes on hold, during which I set my phone on speaker and finished the New York Times Crossword, another very helpful customer service person took over, and proceeded to tell me that three days earlier someone in the state of Washington (I live in Oregon) tried to buy a new mattress and bicycle—both for over $1000 bucks—and apparently a floral arrangement.
+After roughly 7 minutes on hold, during which I set my phone on speaker and finished the New York Times Crossword, another very helpful customer service person took over, and proceeded to tell me that three days earlier someone in the state of Washington (I live in Oregon) tried to buy a new mattress, bicycle—both for over $1000 bucks—and apparently a floral arrangement.
 Huh.

 All, thankfully, were denied.
 New card for myself and the husband are on the way.